Authored by the expert who managed and guided the team behind the South Korea Property Pack

 What's the 3 to 5 year outlook for housing in Daegu in 2026?

-As of early 2026, the estimated 3 to 5 year outlook for housing prices and demand in Daegu is cautiously constructive, contingent on whether the city's infrastructure investments and job cluster growth translate into sustained household formation.
+As of early 2026, the 3 to 5 year outlook for housing in Daegu is cautiously constructive, with most market analysts expecting a gradual stabilization and modest price recovery in the best districts, but only if the city's job creation and infrastructure investments actually translate into sustained household demand.

 Are demographics or other trends pushing prices up in Daegu in 2026?

-As of early 2026, the estimated impact of demographic trends on housing prices in Daegu is neutral to slightly negative, because the city's population has been slowly declining and aging, which limits organic demand growth.
+As of early 2026, demographics are not a strong upward driver for housing prices in Daegu, because the city's overall population has been slowly declining and aging, which limits the kind of organic demand growth that would push prices higher across the board.

 What scenario would cause a downturn in Daegu in 2026?

-As of early 2026, the estimated most likely scenario that could trigger a housing downturn in Daegu is a combination of persistently tight financing conditions and a resurgence of unsold new-build inventory that forces developers to cut prices aggressively.
+As of early 2026, the most likely scenario that could trigger a deeper housing downturn in Daegu would be a combination of interest rates staying elevated (or rising again) and the unsold inventory backlog re-accelerating, which would force developers into steeper discounting and drag resale prices down further across the city.

 What sources have we used to write this blog article?